dockur/macos/readme.md

 ### How do I pass through a USB device?

-  To pass through a USB device, first look up its vendor and product ID via the `lsusb` command, then add them to your compose file like this:
+  To pass through a USB device, first look up its vendor and product IDs via the `lsusb` command, then add them to your compose file like this:

   ```yaml
   environment: